smaurice101/maadsbml/docs/source/algos.rst

 MAADSBML will automatically apply the algorithms below to your data.
 It will know which algorithms to apply to your data based on whether your dependent variable is continuous or discreet.

+MAADSBML will also perform cross-validation to hypertune the parameters in the algorithms, where applicable.

 .. list-table::

    * - **Algorithm**